Our Best Beaches: California

 Ocean Beach - San Diego County

-The beach side community of OB is a laid back, funky and eclectic gem—which some might call “vintage.”
-The beaches boast one of the longest piers in Southern California, a dog beach where you’re encouraged to bring your four-legged friends and plenty of other sandy options.
+The beach-side community of Ocean Beach is a laid back, funky and eclectic gem.
+The beach features one of the longest piers in Southern California, a dog beach where you’re encouraged to bring your four-legged friends and plenty of other sandy options.

 Seal Beach - Orange County